mckib2/mri-variationalnetwork/README.md

 docker run -it --mount src=path/to/globus/data,target=/mri-variationalnetwork/data,type=bind tficg bash
 ```

+where path/to/globus/data is where you downloaded the data and tficg is the tag for the Docker image generated from the [Dockerfile](https://github.com/mckib2/tensorflow-icg/blob/master/README.md).

+I've so far only tested train_mri_vn.py.
 Right now it runs with lots of warnings because this repo was originally based on Tensorflow r1.5.
 But it runs, and that's victory enough for me.

-where path/to/globus/data is where you downloaded the data and tficg is the tag for the Docker image generated from the [Dockerfile](https://github.com/mckib2/tensorflow-icg/blob/master/README.md).

 # Variational Network for Magnetic Resonance Image (MRI) Reconstruction